benediktusbryan/CarComponentsStatusDetection/README.md

 # Car Components Status Detection

-A simple AI application to detect and display 3D model car status in real-time.
+An AI application to detect and display 3D model car status in real-time.

 ---